 To learn more about septal cartilage grafts, watch the video below.

 How Do I Find a Good Rhinoplasty Surgeon?

-Just a few millimeters of change can make a dramatic difference to the way the nose looks and functions.
-That’s why it’s critical to find an experienced, qualified surgeon to perform your surgery.
-As a surgeon certified by both the American Board of Plastic Surgery and the American Board of Otolaryngology (Ear, Nose, and Throat), I have a unique training experience to help guide you through the rhinoplasty consultation, surgery, and post-operative recovery.
-Each year I help teach younger surgeons regarding rhinoplasty techniques at the International Dallas Rhinoplasty Course.
+As a surgeon certified by both the American Board of Plastic Surgery and the American Board of Otolaryngology (Ear, Nose, and Throat), I possess a blend of expertise that allows me to take a comprehensive approach to your concerns, whether aesthetic or functional.
+My training and experience equips me to guide you seamlessly through the rhinoplasty consultation, surgery, and post-operative recovery.
+Each year, I contribute to the field by sharing my experience on advanced rhinoplasty techniques with younger surgeons at the International Dallas Rhinoplasty Course.